 The effects of gaslighting on victims are enormous, and only someone who has been through knows how it really feels.
 Today we are going to talk about what is gaslighting, what is the purpose of gaslighting someone, and warning signs of gaslighting, the effects of gaslighting, and so much more.

-Gaslighting is a form of psychological abuse used by narcissists in order to instill in their victim’s an extreme sense of anxiety and confusion to the point where they no longer trust their own memory, perception, or judgment.
+Gaslighting is a form of psychological abuse used by narcissists in order to instill in their victims an extreme sense of anxiety and confusion to the point where they no longer trust their own memory, perception, or judgment.

 The intention is to, in a systematic way, target the victim’s mental equilibrium, self-confidence, and self-esteem so that they are no longer able to function in an independent way.
 Gaslighting involves the abuser to frequently and systematically withhold factual information from the victim and replacing it with false information.

-Because of it’s subtly, this cunning Machiavellian behavior is a deeply insidious set of manipulations that is difficult for anybody to work out, and with time it finally undermines the mental stability of the victim.
+Because of its subtlety, this cunning Machiavellian behavior is a deeply insidious set of manipulations that is difficult for anybody to work out, and with time it finally undermines the mental stability of the victim.
 That is why it is such a dangerous form of abuse.

 Unable to trust their own judgments, they start to question the reality of everything in their life.
-They begin to find themselves second-guessing themselves, and this makes them become very insecure around their decision making, even around the smallest of choices.
+They begin to find themselves second-guessing themselves, and this makes them become very insecure about their decision-making, even around the smallest of choices.

 The term “Gaslighting” comes from the 1944 Hollywood classic movie called Gaslight.
 The film starts with the murder of the famous opera singer Alice Alquist in London.

 The perpetrator was after the star’s jewels, but before he could get them, he was interrupted by her young niece Paula (played by Ingrid Bergman); a child that Alice had reared after the death of her own mother.

 To help her get over the trauma of Alice’s death, Paula is sent to live in Italy, where she studies opera with her aunty Alice’s old teacher for several years.